-Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% and subject to the maximum cap of the state's average weekly wage .
+Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% and subject to the maximum cap of the state's average weekly wage.
 An employee may receive disability insurance payments in addition to family and medical leave benefits provided the employee is concurrently eligible for both benefits.
 Disability insurance benefits may be offset by family and medical leave benefits paid to the employee pursuant to the terms of a disability insurance policy.

-Funding Mechanism: When the program begins in 2026, the premium rate will be .88% up to the Social Security cap for the year (amended from 7%), with employers required to cover at least 50% of the premiums.
+Funding Mechanism: When the program begins in 2026, the premium rate will be .88% up to the Social Security cap for the year , with employers required to cover at least 50% of the premiums.
+Employers with less than 30 employees and an average employee wage of less than 150% of the statewide average weekly wage, will owe a reduced premium of .66% of wages (2/3 may be employee paid).